The American Academy of Business Journal

 Dr. Lori Pennington-Gray, University of Florida, FL

 This study aimed to understand corporate social responsibility (CSR) behaviors of tourism organizations.
 For this purpose, a new measurement of socially responsible behaviors of tourism organizations was developed.
 It was found that the measurement of socially responsible behaviors of tourism organizations can be themed into ‘managing impacts’ and ‘support of local and fairness’.
 This study also investigated whether CSR behaviors of tourism organizations are influenced by either corporate ethical value or different organizational characteristics (size, years in the organization and financial performance).
 The results showed that corporate ethical values are better determinants than organizational characteristics for CSR behaviors of tourism organizations.
 Corporate Social Responsibility (CSR) is a topic which has received an abundance of attention in both academic settings and industrial environments since the early 1950s (Weaver, Trevino, and Cochran 1999, Kok, Wiele, McKenn, and Brown 2001).
 CSR can be defined as “actions that appear to further some social good, beyond the interests of the firm as well as those which is required by law” (McWilliams, and Siegel, 2001, p.
 117).
 With taking this view, Carroll (1979) argued that CSR is performed not only for the firm’s sake but also for the sake of society.
-Based on these definitions, a socially responsible organization must try to make a profit, as well as obey the law and be ethical (Carroll, 1991).
-From an industry point of view, the understanding of CSR supports the definition of Carroll (1991).

 Closing the Gap Between Faculty and Industry Professional’s Importance of Student Soft Skill Proficiency

 Dr. Vanessa P. Jackson, University of Kentucky, KY